Royal Canadian Air Force: Weapons and other equipment

 Weapons systems are used by the CF-18 Hornet, CP-140 Aurora, CH-146 Griffon and the CH-148 Cyclone.

 Retired weapons

 Structure

-The commander of the Royal Canadian Air Force, located at National Defence Headquarters in Ottawa, commands and provides strategic direction to the Air Force.
+The commander of the Royal Canadian Air Force, at National Defence Headquarters in Ottawa, commands and provides strategic direction to the Air Force.
 The commander of 1 Canadian Air Division and Canadian NORAD Region, based in Winnipeg, is responsible for the operational command and control of Royal Canadian Air Force activities throughout Canada and worldwide.
-The RCAF's other Air Division, 2 Canadian Air Division, was established in June 2009, and consists of training establishments.
+2 Canadian Air Division was established in June 2009, and consists of training establishments.
+The other division, 3 Canadian Space Division, was established in 2022.